susiesyli/takaezu/README.md

 At its core, this project encapsulates the movement of Takaezu’s art over time, inviting viewers to engage with the hidden worlds within her ceramics and contemplate the silent, cosmic flow that guided her artistic evolution.

+## How To Read
+- **Medium**: ceramic, sculpture, installation, etc.
+    - Materials: primary materials used (e.g., clay types, glazes).
+- **Size**: Record dimensions or scale of the works.
+- **Technique**: Detail any specific techniques used (e.g., hand-built, wheel-thrown, rattle).

+- cultural reference/influence: hawaii, japan, or both

 ## Visual Reference
 ##### cosmic